 The title is based on the biblical story of the same name, and thematically serves as an exploration of some deeper themes.
 This is more serious subject matter than Cuphead, but it infuses the game with personality in a similar way.

 Isaac’s art style comes from its roots as a flash-based game.
 This does mean it’s a far cry from the traditional animation style in Cuphead.
-However, these simple characters are distinctive and a part of what makes the game so enjoyable.
+However, these simple characters are distinctive and help to bring the game to life.

 The Binding of Isaac’s gameplay is based around fighting your way through a dungeon.
 In this case, it’s the protagonist’s mother’s basement.
 The basement is procedurally generated.
-Every time you play it’ll be slightly different to keep things fresh.
+Every time you play it’ll be slightly different, which helps to keep things fresh.

 Players have to clear out all of the enemies in each of the rooms and progress through plenty of boss fights to reach the end of the game.

 This is one of the best games like Cuphead for its focus on 2D shooting.
-However, this game is played top-down, not side-scrolling so it is a bit different.
+However, this game has a top-down perspective, so it is visually different to Cuphead.
 The title controls as a twin-stick shooter, which makes for some interesting gameplay.

 There are various items and power-ups spread throughout the game.
 These let you mix up the attacks you’re using and boost through a difficult section.